 The first radio broadcast in the Netherlands dates from november 1919, i.e. over 100 years ago.
 The transmission, a live concert in AM, Amplitude Modulation, is said to be a european and even a world scoop.

-After the second worldwar, a slow transision to FM, Frequency Modulation took place.
 The drawback of AM, primarily transmitted on medium and shortwaves, is the sensitivity to interferences and noise.
-These interferences have effects on the amplitudes of the received signal, and since the amplitudes (or better the deviations in the amplitudes) are the information carriers, AM is - especially in the built environment - rather noisy.
+These interferences affect the amplitudes of the received signal, and since the amplitudes (or better the deviations in the amplitudes) are the information carriers, AM is - especially in the built environment - rather noisy.
 All kinds of electrical equipment, especially those small power adapters, generate sufficent noise to make listening to AM transmissions not always a pleasure.

 Of course the advantage of using medium and shortwaves is that - depending on conditions - large distances can be bridged.
 In the 30-ties there were radio connections between the Netherlands and Indonesia wwith large shortwwave transmitters.